-- 10.1.
-Each Member Association participating in the Concacaf Under-17 Qualifiers must provide Concacaf with a provisional list of a minimum of twenty-one (21) players and up to sixty (60) players (five (5) must be goalkeepers) no later than thirty (30) days prior to the start of the opening match, which for the avoidance of doubt Concacaf shall provide further specifics circular.
-Players may be added or removed from the provisional list before the final list deadline.
+- 10.1.1.
+Each PMA in Round One shall provide Concacaf with a provisional list of a minimum of twenty-one (21) players and up to sixty (60) players (five (5) must be goalkeepers), no later than thirty (30) days prior to the start of the opening match, which for the avoidance of doubt, Concacaf shall provide further specifics via circular.
+Players may be added to the provisional list before the final list deadline.
 This list shall reflect each player's last name, first name, date of birth and passport number as specifically noted in their international passport, in addition to any other information requested by Concacaf.
-This information must be submitted through the Concacaf-approved platform (currently Comet) which will be time-stamped. - 10.2.
-Each PMA participating in the Concacaf Under-17 Qualifiers shall submit to Concacaf its final list of up to twenty-one (21) players (three (3) must be goalkeepers and no more than eighteen (18) field players), no later than ten (10) days prior to the opening match, which for the avoidance of doubt Concacaf shall provide further specifics via circular.
+This information shall be submitted through the Concacaf-approved competition management platform (currently, "Comet") which will be time- stamped.

+10.1.2.
+Each PMA participating in Round One shall submit to Concacaf its final list of up to twenty-one (21) players (three (3) must be goalkeepers and no more than eighteen (18) field players), no later than ten (10) days prior to the opening match, which for the avoidance of doubt, Concacaf shall provide further specifics via circular.
 The players on the final list must be chosen from the players on the provisional list.
 The provisional list becomes binding upon submission of the final list.
-Only the twenty-one (21) players on the final list will be permitted to take part in the qualifiers.
-This information must be submitted through the Concacaf-approved platform (currently Comet), which will be time-stamped.
+Only the twenty-one (21) players on the final list will be permitted to participate in Round One.
+This information must be submitted through the Concacaf-approved competition management platform (currently, "Comet") which will be time-stamped.